 Janus (radius 89 km) and Epimetheus (radius 57 km) share the same orbit.
 Their orbits differ by less than 50 km, and when they approach each other, momentum is exchanged between them and the lower orbiting satellite is transferred to a higher orbit and vice versa.
 This occurs about every 4 years.

 Janus (right) and Epimetheus.
-The two last swapped positions in January 2006, and Janus will remain the innermost of the pair until 2010, when they will switch positions again.
+Janus was the outermost of the pair between 2010 and January 2014, when they last switched positions.